Skip to main content

-The child care industry in Minnesota has a profound impact on families, communities and the overall economy.
-It supports working parents by providing a safe and nurturing environment for their children while at work or pursuing educational opportunities.
+The child care industry has a profound impact on families, communities and Minnesota’s economy.
+It enables parents to work or continue their education by offering a safe, nurturing environment for children.

 Validated occupational competency summaries